awsdocs/aws-powershell-user-guide/doc_source/pstools-welcome.md

 + PowerShell Core 6\.0 or later on Windows, Linux, or macOS\.
 + Windows PowerShell 5\.1 or later on Windows with the \.NET Framework 4\.7\.2 or later\.

-Throughout this guide, when we need to specify this version only, we refer to it by its module name: *AWS\.Tools*\.
+Throughout this guide, when we need to specify this version only, we refer to it by its module name: *`AWS.Tools`*\.

 ## AWSPowerShell\.NetCore \- A Single\-Module Version of AWS Tools for PowerShell<a name="pwsh_structure_pscore"></a>